Rapid Spectral Parameter Prediction for Black Hole X-Ray Binaries using Physicalised Autoencoders: Discussion

 We compared our network with several different fitting methods in the final test.
-Our encoder is 2,700 times faster than any other method, as it avoids the computational cost of loading the responses and takes advantage of GPU acceleration.
+Our encoder reduces the computational time by a factor of 2,700 compared to {\sc PyXspec}, as it avoids the computational cost of loading the responses and takes advantage of GPU acceleration.
 Even when we use a CPU for the encoder, we still see a factor of 360 improvement for similar accuracy, demonstrating the advantage of this different approach.
 However, our current encoder's accuracy is not yet comparable to the best fit from the precalculated parameters.
 To address this, we combined the two methods to see if our initial parameter predictions could reduce the computational time while maintaining similar performance.
-With ten iterations of PyXspec, we achieved similar accuracy to the precalculated parameters.
-Fitting from fiducial values required 60 iterations to achieve the same accuracy, even though they achieved comparable accuracy to the encoder's predictions from only ten iterations.
-We would expect that the additional fitting required for fitting from fiducial parameters would be similar to the encoder; therefore, this could be due to PyXspec getting stuck in local minima that the encoder could otherwise help avoid, suggesting an alternate use case for the encoder, where it can help PyXspec start from a more suitable location in parameter space and reduce the number of iterations required to achieve high accuracy.
+With ten iterations of {\sc PyXspec}, we achieved similar accuracy to the precalculated parameters.
+Fitting from fiducial values required 60 iterations to achieve the same accuracy, increasing the computational time by 3-fold, even though they achieved comparable accuracy to the encoder's predictions from only ten iterations.
+We would expect that the additional fitting required for fitting from fiducial parameters would be similar to the encoder; therefore, this could be due to {\sc PyXspec} getting stuck in local minima that the encoder could otherwise help avoid, suggesting an alternate use case for the encoder, where it can help {\sc PyXspec} start from a more suitable location in parameter space and reduce the number of iterations required to achieve high accuracy.